The old Herdman's Mill in Sion Mills.

 Photograph taken by Celia Ferguson.

 In 1828, this mill was rebuilt by Abercorn, but shortly afterwards became incorporated in the flax spinning mill standing here today, having been purchased by way of a 500 year lease by the Herdman brothers, James, John and George, in 1835 in partnership with the Mulhollands (Andrew and Sinclair) and Robert Lyons.
 By 1849, the Herdmans were the sole owners, having bought out their partners.
 A map of 1846 shows the "Old Mill" as measuring 248 ft long by 48 ft wide.
 In 1879 a third storey was added.
 Your Place And Mine - Tyrone - Herdmans Mill, Sion Mills Click on link for major article written by Celia Ferguson on Herdmans and Sion Mills.
-Click on this line for interview with Celia Ferguson by Ken Mc Cormack on BBC-Foyle about Sion Mills and restoration project.

 The Herdman side of the families listed below starting with Dr. William Suffern Herdman go back through his father, James Herdman and brothers mentioned above.
 James' great grandfather was John Herdman who fought for King William at the Battle of The Boyne in 1690.